Last Updated on

 Your surveyor will report any of these three issues if they’re detected during a damp survey.
 They will also be able to give you some advice on your best next course of action.
 As explained by Which? you can solve some damp issues yourself.

 In other cases, your only option is to contact a pro to help with damp proofing your property.
 Either way, getting a professional to survey your home is the best way to identify problems with damp.
 So how much should a damp survey cost you?

-Damp Survey Cost – What to Expect
+Damp Survey Cost – What to Expect in 2020

 There’s no hard and fast rule for how much a damp survey will cost.
 Several factors combine to mean some surveys will cost more than others.
 The main thing that will affect what you pay is how big your property is.
 The more ground a surveyor has to cover, the longer their survey will take, and the more they’ll charge.